CyVerse-learning-materials/chipseq_tutorial/step1.rst

 **Sample dataset and preprocessing**
 ----------------------------------------

 We are analyzing Fumarate and nitrate reduction (FNR) transcription factor dataset in this tutorial (Myers et al., 2013).
 FNR transcription factor controls the expression of over 100 target genes in response to anoxia.
 It facilitates the adaptation to anaerobic growth conditions by regulating the expression of gene products that are involved in anaerobic energy metabolism.
-We will use the FNR IP ChIP-seq Anaerobic A (GSM1010219) dataset and compare this with the input (GSM1010224).
+We will use the FNR IP ChIP-seq Anaerobic A (GSM1010219) dataset and compare this with the control sample (GSM1010224).

 ----------------------------------------